 Spain 12-Day Itinerary

-A balanced first-timer Spain route that starts in Barcelona, adds a rewarding Girona day trip, continues south to Seville with a Córdoba excursion, and finishes in Madrid with time for both city highlights and a Toledo day trip.
-Designed around practical transport, walkable historic centers, and classic cultural stops.
-For a longer stay or a wider route, see the Spain 14-day itinerary.
-Or if you want a shorter city-focused trip, see the Spain 10-day itinerary.
+A well-balanced first trip to Spain, starting in Barcelona with a day trip to Girona, then heading south to Seville with a stop in Córdoba, and finishing in Madrid with time for the main highlights and a Toledo day trip.
+The route is easy to follow, with practical transport, walkable city centers, and a pace that works well for couples and many family trips.
+For a longer trip, see the Spain 14-day itinerary.
+If you prefer a shorter, city-focused plan, check the Spain 10-day itinerary.

 Route at a glance